JasonFantl/JasonFantl.github.io/_posts/2024-11-19-Decentralized-Dynamic-Cluster-Size-Estimation.md

 ---

 We [previously]({% post_url 2023-08-7-Decentralized-Dynamic-Cluster-Identification %}) designed a cluster ID algorithm to dynamically identify clusters (connected components) of MANETs, but it had some issues.
-The main issue was that a single node was capable of changing the ID of a large cluster when it joined, but it would be more natural to have the largest cluster win a merge.
+The main issue was that a single node was capable of changing the ID of a large cluster when it joined, while it would be more natural to have the largest cluster win a merge.
 This means we need a size-estimation algorithm.

 ## Recap